mewithoutnara/PointSurfaceTwist/README.md

 > **Shuoxin: Does a torus have an "inside" and "outside"?**

 A torus embedded in three-dimensional Euclidean space, i.e., R³ can indeed be said to have a well-defined inside and outside that separates the space around it.
-What happens on the torus is you can define a continuous function that assigns to each point a vector (think of it as an arrow: *v*) pointing orthogonally outward or inward.
-If you zoom in on the surface of the torus, it looks locally like a little disc — a flat, round patch — and the arrow should be perpendicular to the disc.

-The key idea is  that you can define such a continuous family of vectors in a way that, even if you start at a point and go around a loop and return to the original point, the arrow still points the same way — This property is called **orientability**.
+We can define a continuous function that assigns to each point a vector (like an arrow: *v*) pointing orthogonal outward or inward.
+If you zoom in on the surface of the torus, the point looks locally like a little disc — a flat, round patch — and the arrow should be **perpendicular** to the disc.
+We can define such a continuous family of vectors by starting at one point on the surface of the torus and go around it in a loop.
+If we return to the original point, the arrow still points into the same direction.
+This property is called **orientability**.

-Because the torus is orientable, you can consistently define what is "inside" and what's "outside".
-Of course, you can choose to call either side the "inside" — choosing the vector *v* or *-v* simply flips your designation of inside and outside, but the consistency remains.
+Because the torus is orientable, we can consistently define what is "inside" and what is "outside".
+Of course, we can choose to call either side the "inside" — choosing the vector *v* or *-v* simply flips your designation of inside and outside, but the consistency remains.

-In contrast, a Möbius strip doesn't allow such a consistent choice — it's **non-orientable**.
-If you try to define arrows the same way and move around the strip, you'll find the arrow flips direction when you return.
+In contrast, a Möbius strip doesn't allow such a consistent choice — it is **non-orientable**.
+If we try to define arrows the same way and move around the strip, we'll find the arrow flips direction when return to the same point.
 That's why the Möbius strip has only one side and no clear separation between inside and outside.

 ## Möbius Strip